-Romania: BRHA gas pipeline first stage completed25.
-November 2020. / SEE Energy News
+Romania: BRHA gas pipeline first stage completed, SEE Energy News

 Romania has completed the first phase of the Bulgaria-Romania-Hungary-Austria (BRHA) gas pipeline project on its territory, State Secretary at the Ministry of Economy and Energy Dan Dragan.